open-feature/go-sdk-contrib/tools/tck/README.md

 tally:

 ```
-29 scenarios (29 passed)
+56 scenarios (56 passed)
 ```

-Five of those twenty-nine did not run.
+Eighteen of those fifty-six did not run.
 Appendix F is unambiguous that a scenario skipped for an undeclared capability is reported as skipped with the reason and *never* as passed, and the harness does say so in a separate log line — but the headline number still says something false, and a number is what gets read. pytest and jest-cucumber both report skips correctly, so this is a property of the runner rather than of the suite's design.

 The report does not fix godog's summary.
 It makes the summary stop mattering.
-The stream above accounts for all twenty-nine scenarios and reports five of them as `SKIPPED`, each carrying the capability that gated it in `testStepResult.message`, so a consumer can check the rule instead of trusting the runner to have applied it.
+The stream above accounts for all fifty-six scenarios and reports eighteen of them as `SKIPPED`, each carrying the capability that gated it in `testStepResult.message`, so a consumer can check the rule instead of trusting the runner to have applied it.